|

 Laura Behning and Jessica Hecker (isn't she darling?) at the 1998 show.

 The awards for champs and reserves have varied over the years at SouthCon.
+In

-award led to Hagen Renaker minis being given in the mid 90's through 1997.
-In 1988 the awards were a resin pin of a
+led to Hagen Renaker minis being given in the mid 90's through 1997.
+In 1998 the

-Morgan filly, sculpted by Laura Behning and painted in the winner's choice of
+awards were a resin medallion pin of a Morgan filly, sculpted by Laura Behning and painted

-the awards were these Morgan pins pictured here, a stallion this time, again sculpted by Laura Behning and painted in the winner's choice of color.
-From 2000-2004 a mini scale
+pictured here, a stallion this time, again sculpted by Laura Behning and painted

 2001 show: Bint Naboor, owned by Tammy Breckinridge, winner of the CM